asirulnik/mcp_server_filesystem/PROJECT_STRUCTURE.md

 Contains core file system operation functions:

-- `list_files`: Lists all files in a directory with optional .gitignore filtering and .git folder exclusion
+- `list_files`: Lists all files in a directory with optional .gitignore filtering and .git folder exclusion (paths are relative to project directory)
-- `read_file`: Reads content from a file
+- `read_file`: Reads content from a file (path is relative to project directory)
-- `write_file`: Writes content to a file
+- `write_file`: Writes content to a file (path is relative to project directory)
+- `normalize_path`: Ensures paths are within the project directory
+- `get_project_dir`: Retrieves the configured project directory

 Each function handles errors appropriately and includes detailed type hints and docstrings.